-TNI follows its Procurement Policy, which privileges small suppliers that share our values, with this being the primary criterion used in procuring supplies and (technical) services.
-This includes demonstrable commitments to ecological sustainability, fair trade practices and/or cooperative ownership structures.
+TNI’s Procurement Policy privileges small suppliers that share our values, with this being the primary criterion used in procuring supplies and (technical) services.
+This includes demonstrable commitments to ecological sustainability, fair trade practices and cooperative ownership structures.

 Some examples of how TNI puts its values into practice in this regard, include:

-- contracting auditing and financial administration companies specifically dedicated to serving the non-profit sector.
+- We use auditing and financial administration companies specifically dedicated to serving the non-profit sector.

-- using a non-profit travel agency dedicated specifically to supporting humanitarian organisations.
+- We use a non-profit travel agency specifically dedicated to supporting humanitarian organisations.

-- buying tea and coffee supplies from a fair trade company which TNI has supported over many decades, and buying other organic and fairly produced products as far as possible.
+- We source our tea and coffee supplies from a fair trade company, which TNI has supported over many decades, and buy other organic and fairly produced products as far as possible.

 There were no procurements over €30,000 in 2021 that would require a tender process under TNI’s Procurement Policy.